johnkoht/hassio-kohbo/DEPLOYMENT.md

 ## Prerequisites

 - Docker and Docker Compose installed on your VM
 - Git installed on your VM
+- User added to docker group: `usermod -aG docker $USER` (then logout/login)
 - Your repository pushed to GitHub
 - Caddy set up for reverse proxy